cryptomator/docs/source/desktop/volume-type.rst

 When you unlock a vault, Cryptomator makes decrypted files available in your file manager by mounting a virtual drive on your operating system.
 This mounting of a virtual drive is handled differently depending on the volume type chosen in Cryptomator's preferences.

-Cryptomator currently offers choice between three *volume types*.
-Each volume type has its own requirements, settings, benefits, and drawbacks.
+In general, all volume types Cryptomator offers can be categorized into three categories:

 #. :ref:`WebDAV <desktop/volume-type/webdav>`
 #. :ref:`FUSE <desktop/volume-type/fuse>`
-#. :ref:`Dokany <desktop/volume-type/dokany>`
+#. :ref:`Other <desktop/volume-type/dokany>`

 .. _desktop/volume-type/webdav: